magicsandbox-ai/magicsandbox/apps/About/index.md

 You account balance can be spent in the following ways:

 - When you chat with your assistant, you pay to use the latest AI models like ChatGPT, Claude, and Gemini.
-By default, your assistant will automatically select an appropriate model given your account balance and usage frequency, but you can override this by selecting your favorite model.
+By default, your assistant will automatically select an appropriate model given your account balance and usage frequency, but you can override this by selecting your favorite model
-- When you open an app, you pay the author of the app to use it.
+- When you open an app, you pay the author of the app to use it
 - Certain actions when using an app can trigger additional payments.
 For example, when using `magicsandbox.Flights`, you pay a small fee for each flight search you make.
-Don't worry - your assistant has safeguards in place to prevent apps from spending more than you'd like.
+Don't worry - your assistant has safeguards in place to prevent apps from spending more than you'd like

 # Privacy and Security